July 20, 2021 by Andrea Rajic

 On the other hand, a smaller office and remote days will mean:

 These saves can seem irrelevant when looked at separately, but can actually turn into a significant amount of money at the end of the month.
+Additionally, managing remote workspace budgets can be easier and more flexible than office leases, making the job of People and Workplace teams more transparent and bringing cost savings.

 One way hybrid work can save you money is by lowering employee turnover and improving your employee retention rate.